If you’re wondering which type of business loan is best, you aren’t alone.

 Types of Business Loans

-There are different types of business loans for virtually any business need.
-If you can explain how you will use the funds and meet the requirements for approval, lenders will offer a loan.
-Here are 12 common types of business loans you can use to buy or expand your business.
+There is a different types of business loans for virtually every business need.
+Here are some of the common types of business loans you can use for your company.

 Business Term Loans

 Business term loans are some of the most common small business loans.
 You borrow a lump sum from an online lender or traditional financial institution like a bank or credit union and pay back the loan over an agreed-upon timeframe and fixed interest rate.
 Having an established business and a good personal credit score will help you secure more favorable rates and loan terms.
 Some lenders will only accept your business credit score, but a good personal credit score may be enough to qualify you for a term loan.